 90 days

-This limit applies per calendar year.
+This cap applies per calendar year.

 8 months

-If you exceed this limit, you risk a fine of 10,000 euros.
+If you exceed the limit, you risk a fine of €10,000.

-Act no. 2024-1039 of November 19, 2024 introduces five major changes.
+Law no. 2024-1039 of 19 November 2024 introduces five major changes.
 Here are the essential points.

 Airbnb registration number — national online service

-Mandatory DPE for furnished tourist accommodations
+EPC mandatory for furnished tourist accommodation

 A question about your project?